maximilianeber/anomalies/README.md

 1) Clone the repository
 2) Download the
 [returns data](https://drive.google.com/open?id=0ByAFEgH1yFDCU3dZNWRXb0xZdFU)
 from Andrew Chen's Website.
-Place it here: `data/signal_month_returns.csv` so the app can find it.
+Place it in `data/signal_month_returns.csv` so the app can find it.
-3) Install the required packages from 'requirements.txt', ideally in a virtual environment.
+3) Install the required packages from `requirements.txt`, ideally in a virtual environment.
-4) Run 'python application.py' in a terminal for local execution
+4) Run `python application.py` in a terminal for local execution

 ### Demo